jsonify/performance-review-tracker/docs/LLM_INTEGRATION_GUIDE.md

 # LLM Integration Guide

-This guide explains how to set up and use the new LLM integration feature that replaces the Roo Code VS Code extension.
+This guide explains how to set up and use the LLM integration feature for automated performance review analysis.

 ## Overview